 What Are the Most Common Side Effects of Eliquis?

 The most common side effects of Eliquis are related to bleeding in the gastrointestinal tract, soft tissues, and urinary tract.
 The risk of bleeding is increased if Eliquis is taken in conjunction with other medicines that are known to increase the risk of bleeding, such as aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin (Coumadin), heparin, selective serotonin reuptake inhibitors (SSRIs), or serotonin norepinephrine reuptake inhibitors (SNRIs), among others.

 Get Immediate and Effective Legal Help from Attorneys Who Have Expertise and Knowledge Regarding the Dangers Associated with Eliquis

 If you or a loved one has experienced serious side effects after taking Eliquis, it is critical to understand your legal rights in order to recover any and all damages suffered.
 We are dedicated to evaluating carefully the facts of your particular situation and effectively pursuing appropriate legal action to fully compensate you for your losses.
-Take charge of your health and financial well-being and contact Slack & Davis today for a free, no-obligation consultation with one of our highly experienced medical and pharmaceutical attorneys.
+Take charge of your health and financial well-being and contact Slack Davis Sanger today for a free, no-obligation consultation with one of our highly experienced medical and pharmaceutical attorneys.